martinploom/Self_driving_car_nd_project_3/writeup_report.md

 I finally randomly shuffled the data set and put 20% of the data into a validation set, which mean that 7301 samples were used for validation.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was 1 as after that the training MSE kept decreasing but the validation set MSE started to rise which indicated overfitting and it is evidenced by this graph:

 ![alt text][image7]

 I used an adam optimizer so that manually training the learning rate wasn't necessary.

-files to add and remove
-model.h5
-model.py

-Etc ....